 – Pre used wrapping paper, upcycled or downcycled paper, or some other type of more sustainable paper, such as paper with recycled content in it

-– Use a reusable gift bag that hides the present from the recipient, but can be used again after the gift is received
+They can be used again after the gift is received

 5. Consider Being More Sustainable With Party Supplies